 When it comes to enjoying lobster in Maine, there is one major thing to consider- the price can vary wildly.

 During our visit in 2021, everyone we met from Maine was bemoaning how expensive lobster was this season.
 They would always reference a random year in the past where lobster was far more affordable.
 As we did not have the luxury of visiting in these past years, we had to make do with what we could.
 But this brings up an important point that lobster very much is a “market price” kind of food and prices can be all over the place.

 We may quote a lobster roll price in this article and it could go up 10% next week or it could go down 30% in a month.
 It really is that volatile.
 Some small rolls were in the $15-$20 range, most were in the $20-$25 range, some artisan ones (or those from high-end restaurants) pushed closer to $30, and a few places even sold large lobster rolls (for two) that were north of $40!

 As such, although we're going to try and tackle the price-to-value of each spot below, keep in mind that it will vary considerably when you actually visit- these should just be rough guidelines.
 Market forces will dictate how much you actually pay when you are in Maine.

 Eventide Oyster Co.

-Eventide Oyster Co. was one of our first meals in Portland, Maine, and throughout our entire trip stood out as being one of the best.
+Eventide Oyster Co. was one of our first restaurants in Portland, Maine, and throughout our entire trip stood out as being one of the best.
 Think incredibly fresh oysters from many farms, inventive dishes (koji-cured steelhead trout, anyone?), and of course a stellar lobster roll!

 This one serves warm lobster meat in a doughy, steamed bun that is topped with brown butter and chive.
 This is not conventional as far as Maine lobster rolls go (warm lobster rolls are more Connecticut style), but the combination of flavors was oh-so-good.
 In fact, it may have been one of those perfect bites we are always in search of as the butter and lobster combo was simply divine.